uga-libraries/bags/README.md

 Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag'.
 Validate the bags prior to running this script.

-### undo_one_bag.py

-Purpose: remove files from the bag.

-Argument: bag (required): path to the bag (folder that ends in "_bag")

-This script is most commonly used when files are bagged for storage and later need to be worked on.
-Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag'.
-Validate the bag prior to running this script.

 ### update_bag.py

 Purpose: Update the manifest in a bag to match what is currently in the data folder and validates the bag.